Sponsor and status

 Sponsor.
 Representative for North Carolina's 12th congressional district.
 Democrat.

 Length: 4 pages

-This resolution was introduced on April 11, 2018, in a previous session of Congress, but was not enacted.
+This resolution was introduced on April 11, 2018, in a previous session of Congress, but it did not receive a vote.

 Apr 11, 2018